What are you thinking about when you are thinking about the things you have to do? What are you thinking about when you are thinking about obligation?

 To learn about how a learning mindset can change your life and your work see:

 Shawn Hunter is President and Founder of Mindscaling, a company building beautiful online learning courses based on the work of best-selling authors.
-My new book Small Acts of Leadership, (Bibliomotion) will be out in October, 2016.
-You can pre-order a copy now.
+My new book Small Acts of Leadership, is a Washington Post bestseller!
+You can grab your own copy now.
 Have a meeting coming up?
 Let’s talk.